achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

  **invisible** - marks the annotation as invisible as runtime

- **parameter** - required if declaring a method parameter annotation.
+ **parameter** - states that that the current annotation is a [method parameter annotation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.7.4).
  In this case the presence of the a [annotation parameter index](#annotation-parameter-index-statement)  as member is also requred.
  **Note**: parameter annotations are only allowed within of a [method statement](#method-statement)

- **type** - required if declaring a type annotation
+ **type** - states that the current annotation is a a [type annotation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.7.4).
+In this case the presence of the [annotation target](#annotation-target-statement) as member is also required.

 Example (Deprecated annotation):